Andry60351/GihubFollowers/README.md

 # GithubFollowers
 With this iOS app it's possible to check someone's github followers details.
-You can also save GitHub profiles in the "favourites" (which are saved locally) tab and remove them.
+You can also save GitHub profiles locally in the "favourites" tab and remove them. with gestures.

 <img src="Screenshots/githubFollowers.png" width=570> <img src="Screenshots/GHF.jpg" height=400>